redhat-na-ssa/hobbyist-guide-to-rhoai/notes/03_CHECKLIST_PROCEDURE.md

 clusterqueue.kueue.x-k8s.io/cluster-queue created
 ```

-Create a local queue that points to your cluster queue
+#### Create a local queue that points to your cluster queue

 Why?
 A LocalQueue is a namespaced object that groups closely related Workloads that belong to a single namespace.
 Users submit jobs to a LocalQueue, instead of to a ClusterQueue directly.
+A cluster administrator can optionally define one local queue in a project as the default local queue for that project.

+When Configure a distributed workload, the user specifies the local queue name.
+If a cluster administrator configured a default local queue, the user can omit the local queue specification from the distributed workload code.

 ```yaml
 apiVersion: kueue.x-k8s.io/v1beta1